Monday 11 August 2025

 2.4 Manual handling operations

 As pest control workers often have to carry a lot of equipment and pesticides to work in different places throughout the territory, it is inevitable that they frequently need to lift heavy objects.
-Workers' attention should therefore be drawn to the fact that they are liable to sustaining physical injury if the ways they adopt in manual handling operations are improper.
+Workers' attention should therefore be drawn to the fact that they are liable to sustaining physical injury if they adopt improper manual handling operations at work.

 Precautionary and control measures